MadNLP/MadNLP.jl/docs/src/tutorials/kktsystem.md

 The `AbstractKKTSystem` object is an abstraction to solve the generic system ``K x = b``.
-Depending on the implementation, the structure of the linear system is exploited in different manners.
+Depending on the implementation, the structure of the linear system is exploited in different fashions.
 Solving a KKT system amounts to the four following operations:
 1. Querying the current sensitivities to assemble the different blocks constituting the matrix ``K``.
-2. Assembling a reduced sparse matrix condensing the sparse matrix ``K`` to an equivalent smaller system (and symmetric).
+2. Assembling a reduced sparse matrix condensing the sparse matrix ``K`` to an equivalent smaller symmetric system.
 3. Calling a linear solver to solve the condensed system.
-4. Calling a routine to unpack the condensed solution to get the original descent direction ``(\Delta x, \Delta y, \Delta z_\ell, \Delta_u)``.
+4. Calling a routine to unpack the condensed solution to get the original descent direction ``(\Delta x, \Delta y, \Delta z_\ell, \Delta z_u)``.

 Exploiting the problem's structure usually happens in steps (2) and (4).
 We skim through the four successive steps in more details.